 For Council Tax: 01730 266551

-As a tenant you do not need to have buildings insurance however, you will be required to hold Tenants Insurance which includes third party cover for the Landlord as specified in the terms and conditions of the Tenancy Agreement.
+As a tenant you do not need to have buildings insurance however, you will be required to hold Tenants Insurance third party cover for the Landlord as specified in the terms and conditions of the Tenancy Agreement.
 The insurance is to cover you in the event of accidental damage to the Landlords contents and property.
-If you do not have an existing policy we can help you obtain advise on policies.
+If you do not have an existing policy we can provide further information.
 Insurance must be in place as soon as the Tenancy commences.